Huegoxaga/notes/algorithm/practice.md

   - `void addWord(word)` Adds word to the data structure, it can be matched later.
   - `bool search(word)` Returns true if there is any string in the data structure that matches word or false otherwise. word may contain dots '.' where dots can be matched with any letter.
 - Solution:
-  - Trie stucture with modified search using BFS for wildcard `.`
+  - Trie structure with modified search using BFS for wildcard `.`
   ```py
   class WordDictionary:
       def __init__(self):